 Thanks to all for your comments.
-FYI I checked pH, nitrate, nitrite, alkalinity, s.g., and ammonia before adding any creatures.
+FYI, I checked pH, nitrate, nitrite, alkalinity, specific gravity, and ammonia before adding any creatures.
 The live rock was from a local shop that has a large recirculating system.
 My understanding was that live rock/live sand could speed up the maturation process.
-Also had shop check above parameters before additions.
-The chemicals in pic 1 are a box of Instant Ocean to the right and a bottle of dawn detergent to the left which is actually on the back of a sink separate from the tank "stand."
+Also had the shop check the above parameters before additions.
+The chemicals in picture 1 are a box of Instant Ocean to the right and a bottle of dawn detergent to the left, which is actually on the back of a sink separate from the tank "stand."

-To update you on survival of original crittersl, one original zoanthid colony is doing well, mushroom polyps doing well, both gobies, astrea snail and both octocoral polyps doing well.
+To update you on the survival of original critters, one original zoanthid colony is doing well, the mushroom polyps are doing well, and both gobies, the Astrea snail, and both octocoral polyps are doing well.
 Clove polyps have spread to 10 polyps.
 The other original zoanthid only has about 1 out of 6 or 8 polyps open, but I treated this one with nitrofurazone (possible "zoa pox"?) per some online advice and all still look alive, just not yet opening.

-Other than just waiting for a standard time, as long as water parameters are OK, what would be the best way to know when to begin adding livestock to a nano-reef?
-Guess I added stuff so early because I heard that live rock was an effective biofilter and was told that use of the live rock and sand with already established bacteria would naturally shorten the start up time.
+Other than just waiting for a standard time, as long as water parameters are okay, what would be the best way to know when to begin adding livestock to a nano reef?
+I guess I added stuff so early because I heard that live rock was an effective biofilter and was told that the use of the live rock and sand with already established bacteria would naturally shorten the start-up time.

-By the way, I should mention that I am retired, so have a lot of time to check water parameters.
-Also have a biology degree and worked for 5 years in industrial chemistry.
-Obviously the biology and chem experience aren't necessary, anyone can use a test kit, but it may help me a little.
-However over the years I have run into a lot of folks who were more successful that I was at keeping and breeding freshwater fish who worked at a wide variety of jobs.
-Just don't want to make the set up look too easy.
+I am retired, so have a lot of time to check water parameters.
+Also, I have a biology degree and worked for 5 years in industrial chemistry.
+Obviously, the biology and chemistry experience aren't necessary, anyone can use a test kit, but it may help me a little.
+However, over the years I have run into a lot of folks who were more successful than I was at keeping and breeding freshwater fish who worked at a wide variety of jobs.
+Just don't want to make the setup look too easy.